Jimmy2027/ghchain/README.md

   Optionally, create a PR for each branch and run the github workflows that are specified in the .ghchain.toml config of the repository.

+  Usage:

+  ghchain: will create a branch for each commit in the stack that doesn't already have one    and push it to the remote.

+  ghchain --create-pr: will create a branch for each commit in the stack that doesn't already have one,   push it to the remote and create a PR for each branch.

+  ghchain --draft: will create a branch for each commit in the stack that doesn't already have one,   push it to the remote and create a draft PR for each branch.

+  ghchain --with-tests: will create a branch for each commit in the stack that doesn't already have one,   push it to the remote and run the github workflows that are specified in the    .ghchain.toml config of the repository.

 Options:
   -p, --create-pr  If set to True, a pull request will be opened for every
                    commit.